3mdeb/news-and-ideas/blog/content/post/2024-03-15-uefi-sb-implementation-mpl.md

 methods have been omitted due to their logic, assuming that firmware can remove certificates enrolled this way from the UEFI BIOS Menu.

-The conclusions allowed us to proceed with Secure Boot integration in the Yocto layer.
+The conclusions allowed us to proceed with UEFI Secure Boot integration in the Yocto layer.

 ## Integrating Secure Boot into a Yocto layer